Mercury for Web3 Startup Banking: A Fintech, Not a Bank (2026)

 How this fits the banking options

 In the framework, Mercury exemplifies the fintech over partner banks category; Sygnum exemplifies the regulated digital-asset bank category.
-Structurally different, each with its own policy and eligibility — stated factually, not ranked; confirm each provider's current terms.
+They are structurally different, each with its own policy and eligibility — stated factually, not ranked.
+Confirm each provider's current terms.

 Wag3s is not a bank.
-Wag3s HR and the finance OS keep the reconciled record across whatever provider is used — so payroll, supplier, tax and bank-reconciliation data stays intact and auditable, and the company can change providers without losing the financial trail.
+What Wag3s HR and the finance OS do is keep the reconciled record across whatever provider you use — so payroll, supplier, tax and bank-reconciliation data stays intact and auditable, and the company can change providers without losing the financial trail.
+It supports, rather than replaces, your own diligence and professional advice on a banking relationship.
 See the HR product page.

 Further reading